upf-gti/SignON-realizer/docs/InstructionsBML.md

     speed: 2, // oscillations per second.
 Default 3
     intensity: 0.5, //[0,1].
 Default 0.3
     fingers: "13", // string with numbers.
 Each number present activates a finger.
 1=index, 2=middle, 3=ring, 4=pinky.
 I.E. "123" activates index, middle, ring but not pinky.
 Default all enabled.
 Thumb is not moved
+    exemptedFingers: "2", //string with numbers.
+Blocks a finger from doing the finger play.
+Default all fingers move

 }

 ```